• Skip to primary navigation

 6. Yellow Corn Grits

 7. While the shrimp mixture is cooking, make the grits.
 Bring 3 cups of water and ½ cup milk to a boil.
 Salt generously, and then pour in the grits while stirring constantly.
-Reduce heat to a simmer and cook for about 5 minutes until thickened.
+Reduce heat to a simmer and cook for about 5 minutes or until tender and thickened.
 Stir in the butter, taste, and adjust salt as desired.

 8. Scoop grits onto serving plates and top with Bloody Mary shrimp.